| User Roles | Admin | Staff contributor | ✗ External Contributor | ✗ Pulse user |

 How Public/Private Status Works

-- Pulse does not store the public/private status on each individual period.
+- Pulse does not store a public/private status on each individual period.
 Instead, the system tracks the latest date that should be accessible to Pulse users.

 - Making a period public or private affects all periods up to or after that date accordingly.